Rm

 --secure forces immediate packing of all arc files affected by this

-that deleted data blocks are physically deleted from the backup.
-This
+data blocks are physically deleted from the backup.
+This is usually

-is usually not necessary since rm deletes the recipe for
+not necessary since rm deletes the recipe for reconstructing a file,

-reconstructing a file, making it impossible to restore, but it can be
+making it impossible to restore, but it can be useful when

-useful when confidential data is removed to ensure that even the
+confidential data is removed to ensure that even the encrypted data

-encrypted data blocks are removed from the backup.
-It is most
+blocks are removed from the backup.
+If multiple paths are being

-efficient to do all secure removals in one command line to avoid
+removed it is most efficient to do all secure removals in one command

 If files are removed without --secure, it is not possible